 Communication, communication, communication

-Hopefully the suggestions in this guide have sparked a few ideas on how you can get creative with communication.
+Hopefully the suggestions in this guide have sparked a few ideas on how you can get creative with digital communication.
 And it is great communication that is the key to getting your digital project noticed.

 “Opening up discussions, inviting and responding to feedback and sharing information are never going to be a waste of time”